Pierre de Vomécourt

-Pierre de Crevoisier de Vomécourt (1 January 1906, Chassey-lès-Montbozon, Haute-Saône – 1986), code name Lucas, was an agent of the United Kingdom's clandestine Special Operations Executive during World War II.
+Pierre de Crevoisier de Vomécourt (1 January 1906, Chassey-lès-Montbozon, Haute-Saône – 1986), code names Etienne, Lucas, and Sylvain, was an agent of the United Kingdom's clandestine Special Operations Executive during World War II.
 The purpose of SOE was to conduct espionage, sabotage and reconnaissance in occupied Europe against the Axis powers.
-SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.
+SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England (weapons also arrived by sea and SOE was responsible for ensuring that the resistance supported the allied strategy coordinated from London).

 Vomécourt founded and headed SOE's first Resistance network (also called circuit) in occupied France.
 His AUTOGIRO network operated in and around Paris from May 1941 to April 1942.
 He was captured by the Germans in April 1942.
 After nearly a year of mostly solitary confinement in Fresnes Prison near Paris, he spent the rest of the war imprisoned in Nazi Germany in Colditz Castle, a POW camp for military officers.
 He was freed by the allied armies in April 1945.

 In the estimation of the official historian of SOE, M. R. D. Foot, Vomecourt was SOE's "first important agent in France."
+Vomécourt's "early role was of essential importance" in establishing the framework for British assistance to French groups resisting the German occupation.
+The first of many hundreds of SOE airdrops of arms and equipment for the French Resistance was arranged by Vomécourt and his wireless operator, Georges Bégué.
+Vomécourt also unmasked the double agent Mathilde Carré, "the Cat."
+His older brother, Philippe de Vomécourt, was also an important resistance leader.

+Early life

+The Vomėcourts were an aristocratic family from Lorraine, on the border with Germany.
+Pierre's great-grandfather was killed in the War of 1870 with Germany and his father was killed in 1914 in World War I. He had two older brothers, Jean and Philippe, both of whom also worked in the French Resistance.
+Pierre was educated at Beaumont College in Old Windsor, England.
+Vomécourt was married to Micheline Sally, and had two daughters.

+Vomécourt was "a vigorous, talkative, good-looking man in his middle thirties, a good shot, a fast thinker, full of energy and enthusiasm."

+World War II

+At the beginning of World War II in 1939, Vomécourt joined the French army and became a liaison officer and interpreter with the Scottish Rifles.
+He was evacuated with British forces from Dunkirk in June 1940.
+His family remained in France, living in Paris.
+In London, he tried unsuccessfully to interest the Free French Forces of Charles de Gaulle in supporting his plans for resistance to the German occupation of France.
+He then met the leaders of SOE, and was recruited into their F (French) section for training, with the codename of Lucas.